 Several users on the DSLReports VoIP Tech Chat forum discovered how Obihai firmware could be reverse-engineered and updated so that features may be added.
 The first feature was the update of security certificates on the OBi100/110.
 Although Google Voice is no longer compatible with 100/110, this third-party firmware extended the life of these ATAs for those who like to use Google Voice.
 (The 100/110 can still be used with any non-Google BYOD VoIP provider.)

 On 19 June, Google decommissioned XMPP servers so OBi100/110 don't work any more, even with the third-party firmware.
 While it's possible to make the 100/110 work, it's not that easy.
 If anyone likes to work on this project, please discuss it at DSLReports.

-Still are good features in the third-party firmware for OBi2/3 and OBiPHONE.
+Still are good features in the third-party firmware for OBi2/3, OBiPHONE, and now OBi5.
 The new firmware allows Google Voice to be configured without the OBiTALK portal.
 Also adds a SSH server, allows unlocking of vendor-customized devices, allows the OBi3 ATAs to be configured with Google Voice(!), and allows Caller ID contact list.

 Not any more.
 Some very intelligent users developed a firmware that is a direct replacement for the official firmware and can be easily installed using traditional methods.